stanleyedward/high_performance_neural_nets/README.md

 ## High Performance NNs
-im was learning GPU computing by optimizing neural network kernels
+i was learning GPU computing by optimizing neural network kernels using cuda and nsight

 ##### Setup
 ```sh